IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 ## Known Limitations
 * **No shared data**: For all data, there should be a single source of truth.
 Data is not being replicated between services.
 Only exception: Nothing in IT-REX can happen "outside a course", e.g. videos, pdfs, quizzes, ... ca only be uploaded/created in a course structure.
 Consequence: **All microservices store course IDs for all entities.** This als serves to implement access control, as authorization is enforced on course level.
 * **Synchronous respones**: As opposed to other microservice architectures, we do not have a message bus for asynchronous request processing.
 * **No transactional safety spanning microservices**: The Gateway-Component is responsible for request forwarding, but does not act as a mediator splitting up a request between different microservices.
-There is currently no transaction manager in place, that's why we avoid
+There is currently no transaction manager in place, that's why we avoid service-to-service communication and complex actions that require multiple services to reach a consistent state.
+Instead, each single backend call should achieve a consistent state able to be handled by the client app.

 ## Best Practices
 * When new functionality is implemented, identify the responsible microservice for the required data.